ehlesp/smallab-k8s-pve-guide/G043 - System update 02 ~ Updating Proxmox VE.md

 ![PVE node Summary page versions updated](images/g043/pve_summary_versions_updated.webp "PVE node Summary page versions updated")

 Notice that now the version is `9.1.5` both in the name at the top bar and in the `Manager Version` field, and that also the `Kernel Version` is newer.
-Also, check if there are more updates pending and apply them.
+Still, check if there are more updates pending and apply them.
 Remember that you can see this directly in the web console, in the `Updates` page of your `pve` node.

 > [!NOTE]
 > **Some updates cannot be applied immediately**\